Xinglab/rMATS-DVR/README.md

 # rMATS-DVR: rMATS discovery of Differential Variants in RNA

+##Introduction

+rMATS-DVR is a convenient and user-friendly program to streamline the discovery of DVRs (Differential Variants in RNA) between two RNA-seq sample groups with replicates. rMATS-DVR combines a stringent GATK-based pipeline for calling SNVs including SNPs and RNA editing events in RNA-seq reads, with our rigorous rMATS statistical model for identifying differential isoform ratios using RNA-seq sequence count data with replicates.

 ##Requirements

 1. Install Python 2.6.x or Python 2.7.x and corresponding versions of NumPy and SciPy.